 After 3 weeks up a mountain in Pakistan I’m sure we’ll all be gagging for a beer, hopefully together.

 So thanks for reading.
 A big project, a lot of planning, a lot of sponsorship and media attention, but a trip of a lifetime and a golden opportunity to showcase tourism in a less popular region.
 Thanks to Ronnie, Amy and family for coming up with the K2 idea, I doubt we’d have thought of it.
 Thanks to you for being interested.
+And thanks to P M Imran Khan for having the vision to promote Pakistan as the next big thing in Himalayan trekking.
 Stick around to see us fail or succeed at trekking K2 with kids.
 Visiting Pakistan, the Karakorum, wow, it’s like a dream.
 Subscribe!